genomic-medicine-sweden/nallo/docs/usage.md

 ## Reference files and parameters

-All parameters are listed in the [parameters section](parameters.md), but the most useful parameters needed to run the pipeline described in more detail below.
+All parameters are listed in the [parameters section](parameters.md), but the most useful parameters needed to run the pipeline described with example files in more detail below.
+Since Nallo can require many different resources for a complete run, [genomic-medicine-sweden/nallorefs](https://github.com/genomic-medicine-sweden/nallorefs) can automatically download and prepare the majority of a set of references that works with Nallo.
+See the [nallorefs documentation](https://github.com/genomic-medicine-sweden/nallorefs/tree/master/docs) for more information.

-### Alignment
+#### Alignment

 The majority of subworkflows depend on the alignment subworkflow which requires `--fasta` and `--somalier_sites`.